Garlic Lemon Butter Scallops on Parmesan Risotto

 For the Risotto

-Step: 1 Heat butter in a non-stick pan over medium heat.
+1. Heat 3 tbsp butter in a non-stick pan over medium heat.
 Add shallot and half the minced garlic.
 Simmer until softened, 1-2 minutes.
-Add mushrooms, and cook for 1-2 additional minutes.
+Add mushrooms, and cook for 2-3 additional minutes.

-Step: 2 Add risotto and stir for 1-2 minutes - this enhanced nutty flavor of arborio.
+2. Add risotto and stir for 2 minutes - this enhances the nutty flavor of arborio rice.
 Add white wine and simmer for additional minute, stirring constantly to deglaze pan.
 Add simmering chicken broth to the pan ½ cup at a time, stirring continuously until the risotto has absorbed most (about ¾) of the broth before the next addition.
-Continue until risotto is soft and creamy, about 20 minutes.
-Note, the chicken broth takes about 2-3 minutes to absorb after each addition.
+Continue until risotto is soft and creamy, about 24-30 minutes.
+Note, the chicken broth takes about 3-4 minutes to absorb after each addition.

-Step: 3 Stir in Parmesan cheese, heavy cream (if using) and 2 tablespoons chopped fresh parsley.
+4. Lower heat to medium-low and add heavy cream (if using) and 2 tablespoons chopped fresh parsley, again stirring until well incorporated (2-3 minutes).
 Season with salt and pepper to taste.
-Divide and transfer to bowls, cover until ready to serve.
+Divide and transfer to bowls with room for scallops to be plated on top of risotto, cover until ready to serve.

 For the Scallops

-Step: 5 Add the oil (1-2Tbsp - enough to thinly cover pan) to a 12-inch cast iron skillet and bring to high heat.
-Once the skillet is hot and just starts to smoke, add the scallops to the pan (make sure they do not touch) and sear for 2 minutes on the first side, undisturbed, or until a golden brown crust forms.
-Flip and cook (undisturbed) 90 seconds, It helps to arrange the scallops around the perimeter of the pan if possible as it’s usually the hottest part of the pan.
+1. Add the oil (1-2Tbsp - enough to thinly cover pan) to a 12-inch cast iron skillet or stainless steel and bring to medium-high heat.
+Once the skillet is hot and just starts to smoke, add the scallops to the pan (make sure they do not touch).
+It helps to arrange the scallops so they are not crowded and around the perimeter of the pan if possible as it’s usually the hottest part of the pan.
+It is better to do the scallops in 2 or more batches than to crowd them in the pan.

-Step: 6 Remove scallops from the skillet and set them aside on a plate.
+3. Remove scallops from the skillet and set them aside on a plate.
 Remove the skillet from heat and let cool for 2 minutes.
-Give the pan a quick wipe if you prefer (I don't but Mom does)
+Give the pan a quick wipe if you prefer (I don't but Mom does).

 Garlic Lemon Butter Sauce (& finish Scallops)